Autodesk Subscriptions | Three Ways To Buy | Autodesk

 How to buy

-Consult with our team to find the right mix of products, plans, and payment options to meet your needs.
-You get the same benefits as purchasing online coupled with expert, personalized advice and access to our Premium and Enterprise plans.

-Contact an authorized Autodesk Partner to customize your subscription strategy.
-Our local Partners can offer options to address your unique business and industry needs, hardware and software that complements Autodesk technology, and training and support plans to solve your challenges.

-Buying an Autodesk subscription online is fast, simple, and secure.
-No matter which payment option you choose (credit and debit cards or PayPal), all online purchases are protected with SSL encryption.
+Buying an Autodesk subscription online is fast, simple and secure.
+No matter which payment option you choose (credit and debit cards, direct debit, PayPal), all online purchases are protected with SSL encryption.

-Expert advice means you’ll know your software is right for you, right from the start.
-Our sales team can help you select a product with personalized guidance, while our Partners can tailor solutions for even the trickiest business needs.
-And after you buy, Autodesk offers technical support and self-service options to get you the help you need.

-Try your Autodesk software risk free—if you’re not satisfied, we’ll refund your subscription.
-If you purchased directly with Autodesk, you may return your monthly subscription within 15 days or your 1- or 3-year subscription within 30 days.
-If you purchased with an Autodesk Partner, contact them directly for information about return policies.

 Find our best deals and special offers on Autodesk products or discover the built-in value of Autodesk industry collections.
 You can also sign up to get notified about all available deals and promotions.